 Due to the amplifier's erratic behaviour as the battery runs low, I would not trust my headphones to it unless the batteries were freshly charged and the listening session kept reasonably short (a few hours).
 Thus, if you build or buy this amp, I recommend running it using the supplied AC adapter.

 That said, DIYers will be happy to note that the amplifier uses leaded components and socketed ICs, hence, offers ample opportunities for tweaking.
 If the amp is operated on mains power, one could consider replacing the opamps with some higher performing ones and maybe improve the sound quality a bit.

 Update 2017/01/27: Within 12 hours of posting this review, I received an email from JDS Labs with some clarification regarding the type of flux used and the reliability of the grounding wire.
-They also mentioned that the charging time (12-24 hours) was mentioned in the instruction sheet (available online: Objective2 Instruction Sheet).
+They also mentioned that the charging time (12-24 hours) was mentioned in the instruction sheet.
 I missed it the first time I read it.
 My bad.
 These clarifications have been integrated into the text above.